Secant non-defectivity via collisions of fat points: Introduction

-The most celebrated result in this area of research is the celebrated \textit{Alexander-Hirschowitz Theorem}, proven in \cite{AH}, which classifies defective Veronese varieties, completing the work started more than 100 years earlier by the classical school of algebraic geometry.
+The most celebrated result in this area of research is the celebrated \textit{Alexander-Hirschowitz Theorem}, proven in \cite{AH}, which classifies defective Veronese varieties by completing the work started more than 100 years earlier by the classical school of algebraic geometry.
 Denote by $\V_n^d$ the Veronese variety given by the embedding of $\bbP^n$ via the linear system of degree $d$ divisors.
-Several examples of defective Veronese varieties were known already at the time of Clebsch, Palatini and Terracini, but we had to wait until the work of Alexander and Hirschowitz to have a complete proof that those were the only exceptional cases among Veronese varieties. \begin{theorem}[Alexander-Hirschowitz] Let $n$, $d$ and $r$ be positive integers.
-The Veronese variety $\V^d_n$ is $r$-defective if and only if either \begin{enumerate} \item $d = 2$ and $2 \leq r \leq n$, or \item $(n,d,r) \in \{(2,4,5), (3,4,9), (4,3,7), (4,4,14)\}$. \end{enumerate} \end{theorem} We refer to \cite[Section 7]{BraOtt08} for an historical overview on this theorem.
-After this result, the community tried to extend the classification of defective varieties to Segre and Segre-Veronese varieties by applying and refining the powerful methods introduced by Alexander and Hirschowitz.
-In the present paper, we focus on Segre-Veronese varieties with two factors, i.e., the image $\SV_{m\times n}^{c,d}$ of the embedding of $\bbP^m\times\bbP^n$ via the linear system of divisors of bidegree $(c,d)$ .
-The Segre variety corresponds to $c=d=1$.
-There are several known defective Segre varieties, and a conjectural classification can be found in \cite{AOP09}.
-Many Segre-Veronese varieties are defective as well.
-Defective cases were found by Catalisano, Geramita and Gimigliano \cite{CatGerGim05,CatGerGim08}, Abrescia \cite{Abrescia}, Bocci \cite{Bocci}, Dionisi and Fontanari \cite{DioFon01}, Abo and Brambilla \cite{AboBra09}, Carlini and Chipalkatti \cite{CarChi03} and Ottaviani \cite{Ott07}.
-In \cite[Conjecture 5.5]{AboBra13}, Abo and Brambilla conjectured that these are the only defective cases.
-In all examples in which $\SV_{m\times n}^{c,d}$ is known to be defective, either $c$ or $d$ is strictly smaller than three.
-This suggested a weaker conjecture, stated in \cite[Conjecture 5.6]{AboBra13}.
-In this paper we show that such conjecture is true, by proving the following result. \begin{theorem} Let $m$ and $n$ be positive integers.
-If $c\ge 3$ and $d\ge 3$, then $\SV_{m\times n}^{c,d}$ is not defective. \end{theorem} Abo and Brambilla themselves managed to greatly reduce the problem.
-Thanks to \cite[Theorem~1.3]{AboBra13}, in order to prove Theorem \ref{thm: main} it is enough to prove that $\SV_{m\times n}^{3,3}$, $\SV_{m\times n}^{3,4}$ and $\SV_{m\times n}^{4,4}$ are non-defective for every $m$ and $n$.
-This reminds what happened with Theorem \ref{thm: AH}, where the last to be overcome was the case of cubics.
-Low degrees are difficult to handle because they are rich of defective cases, therefore they cannot be used as base steps for inductive arguments.
+Several examples of defective Veronese varieties were known already at the time of Clebsch, Palatini and Terracini, but we had to wait until a series of enlightening papers by Alexander and Hirschowitz which culminated in 1995 with the proof that those are the only exceptional cases among Veronese varieties.
+We refer to \cite[Section~7]{BraOtt08} for an historical overview on this theorem. \begin{theorem}[Alexander-Hirschowitz] Let $n$, $d$ and $r$ be positive integers.
+The Veronese variety $\V^d_n$ is $r$-defective if and only if either \begin{enumerate} \item $d = 2$ and $2 \leq r \leq n$, or \item $(n,d,r) \in \{(2,4,5), (3,4,9), (4,3,7), (4,4,14)\}$. \end{enumerate} \end{theorem} After this result, the community tried to extend the classification of defective varieties to Segre and Segre-Veronese varieties by applying and refining the powerful methods introduced by Alexander and Hirschowitz.
+In the present paper, we focus on Segre-Veronese varieties with two factors, i.e., the image $\SV_{m\times n}^{c,d}$ of the embedding of $\bbP^m\times\bbP^n$ via the linear system of divisors of bidegree $(c,d)$.
+Among them, a long list of defective cases have been found (see \cite[Table 1]{AboBra13}) by Catalisano, Geramita and Gimigliano \cite{CatGerGim05,CatGerGim08}, Abrescia \cite{Abrescia}, Bocci \cite{Bocci}, Dionisi and Fontanari \cite{DioFon01}, Abo and Brambilla \cite{AboBra09}, Carlini and Chipalkatti \cite{CarChi03} and Ottaviani \cite{Ott07}.
+In \cite[Conjecture~5.5]{AboBra13}, Abo and Brambilla conjectured that these are the only defective cases.
+The fact that in all defective examples either $c$ or $d$ is strictly smaller than three suggested a weaker conjecture, stated in \cite[Conjecture~5.6]{AboBra13}.
+In this paper we prove this conjecture by proving the following result which is a step towards a complete classification of \Fra{defective} Segre-Veronese varieties with two factors. \begin{theorem} Let $m$ and $n$ be positive integers.
+If $c\ge 3$ and $d\ge 3$, then $\SV_{m\times n}^{c,d}$ is not defective. \end{theorem}